Madea Goes to Jail: Plot

-Meanwhile, Josh keeps helping Candace to the points of rescuing her from pimp Arthur (Benjamín Benítez) who harassed her and her fellow prostitute friend Donna (Vanessa Ferlito).
-He manages to bring her to his apartment, which makes Linda angry and she threatens to leave Josh unless he cuts Candace out of his life for good.
+Josh then posts Candace's bond, and they eat at a diner.
+Josh keeps helping Candace to the point of rescuing her from pimp Arthur, who harassed her and her prostitute friend Donna.
+Josh brings Candace to his apartment, further angering Linda, who threatens to leave him unless he cuts Candace out of his life.
+Madea's anger management course overseen by Phil McGraw does not go well.